 A nearshore software development venture can be an effective way to facilitate easier communication and fewer delays.

-Seek out those who have similar work schedules and also possess good command of the English language.
+Seek out those who have similar work schedules and also possess a good command of the English language.

 6. Budget and Investment Capacity